Frequently Asked Questions

 - Additional pictures or supporting information (if the report did not include pictures).

-- Invoice or other documentation of costs.
+- Receipt or other documentation of payment.

 - If your home was built before 1983, proof that the addition tested was built after 1983 (building permit, certificate of occupancy or other documentation that shows it was built during or after 1983).